-Autonomic neuropathy is a group of symptoms, not a specific disease.
+Autonomic neuropathy is a group of symptoms.
+It is not a specific disease.
 There are many causes.

-Autonomic neuropathy involves damage to the nerves that carry information from the brain and spinal cord to the heart, bladder, intestines, sweat glands, pupils, and blood vessels.
+Autonomic neuropathy involves damage to the nerves that carry information from the brain and spinal cord.
+The information is then carried to the heart, blood vessels, bladder, intestines, sweat glands, and pupils.

 Autonomic neuropathy may be seen with:

-Symptoms vary depending on the nerves affected.
-They usually develop gradually over years.
-Symptoms may include:
+Symptoms vary, depending on the nerves affected.
+They usually develop slowly over years.

-Signs of autonomic nerve damage are not always seen when yourdoctor or nurse examines you.
-Your blood pressure or heart rate may change when lying down, sitting, and standing.
+Signs of autonomic nerve damage are not always seen when your doctor examines you.
+Your blood pressure or heart rate may change when lying down, sitting, or standing.

 Other tests depend on what type of symptoms you have.